 Another important step in contract lifecycle management is tracking and reporting.
 This is where a great deal of risk falls, which is why organizations and agencies need to focus on refining this stage and ensuring compliance so that nothing slips through the cracks.
 This will provide you with detailed oversight of your user’s actions and an easy way to track down mistakes or missing documents to make corrections.

-Successful CLM involves carefully monitoring contracts for milestone dates, compliance, and any other important parameter.
+Successful CLM involves carefully monitoring contracts for milestone dates, compliance, and any other important parameters.
 This is where having contract management software in place can be useful.
-The software can act as your personal compliance team, making sure that you never leave out critical items.
+The CLM software can help improve contract compliance, making sure that you never leave out critical items.

-A contract management program can make note of potential issues and risk level and bring them to the attention of your organization.
+A contract management program can make note of potential issues and risk levels and bring them to your attention.
 Tagging clause usage and taking collaborative notes is a great way to catch problems early on before they cost your company a lot of time, resources, and money to resolve.

-Contracts can under-perform or become obsolete, which is why it's important for the performance of a contract to be analyzed over time.
+Contracts can under-perform or become obsolete, which is why it's important to analyze the performance of a contract over time.
 Running customized reports on contracts based on specific criteria is an important part of any CLM process.
 For example, being able to generate contract reports based on commission rates, business territory, or even renewal term lengths can help give you and your organization valuable insight as to how your contracts are performing.
 From there, your team can make well informed decisions.

 A Note on Security

-Two-factor authentication is another important security feature to look for when choosing a contract management program for your organization.
-This requires not only a username and password to log in, but an additional security measure; typically, this involves having to enter a one-time login code sent to one's mobile device or e-mail address.
+Two-factor authentication is another important security feature to look for when choosing a CLM sortware for your organization.
+This requires not only a username and password to log in, but an additional security measure; typically, this involves having to enter a one-time login code sent to your mobile device.
 Other potential safety features to look for may include:

 Security is a top concern, from the first draft of a document until long after it's signed.
 Without the proper safety features in your contract management software, a breach of security can cause significant legal trouble for your organization.